-Following the construction of the underground carpark, the roof of the carpark provides an opportunity for an active open space - a children's playground.
+Project Intent Following the construction of the underground carpark, the roof of the carpark provides an opportunity for an active open space - a children's playground.
 The playground will provide an active space for local and visiting families.
 This space will be designed to integrate with the Oasis and the Pavilion to the north.
 Families enjoying breakfast or lunch at the Pavilion can be confident their children will be entertained in the playground.
 The co-location of the Pavilion and the playground follows a growing trend of providing cafe's spaces and playgrounds together - where parenting groups and playgroups can enjoy and coffee and a play.
 The playground should allow for entertaining spaces such as BBQ's and shelters.
 This will accommodate events such as birthday parties.
 The playground will utilise the public amenities proposed in The Pavilion which is proposed in Stage 2.
 It is important that the design of The Pavilion consider the future design of the playground so they integrate seamlessly.

-Project B will need to integrate with other Stage 3 projects including:

-The Underground Public Carpark (Project S3_B) pg 62

-Stage 3 Priority 2

-- Design Considerations - The design of the playground will need to consider the carpark below to allow for taller trees which need deeper soil - The playground should incorporate natural coastal elements for landscaping treatments, materials, shelters and play apparatus. - Opportunities for bespoke play equipment which also functions as public art should be considered.
+Project B will need to integrate with other Stage 3 projects including: The Underground Public Carpark (Project S3_B) pg 62 Location SLSC Precinct - Western end of main beach Project Stage Stage 3 Priority 2 Design Considerations The design of the playground will need to consider the carpark below to allow for taller trees which need deeper soil The playground should incorporate natural coastal elements for landscaping treatments, materials, shelters and play apparatus.
+Opportunities for bespoke play equipment which also functions as public art should be considered.